 Ricker Polsdorfer, MD

-Factors that increase your risk of developing renal artery stenosis include:
+Factors that may increase your chance of renal artery stenosis include:

 If both renal arteries are blocked, kidney failure occurs.